DHRI-Curriculum/NLTK_DHRI/sections/03-using-the-nltk-corpus.md

 But those are only suggestions.
 Maybe they will work for you, maybe they won't, so feel free to do as it best suit you.
 You are in charge here!

-## Creating a Jupyter Notebook file
+## Creating a Jupyter Notebook File

 Now you will create your Jupyter notebook file, in which you will run the workshop.
 Return to the Jupyter Home Tab in your Browser (or, if you closed it completely, launch the Jupyter Notebook again), and start a New Python Notebook using the `New` button in the upper right corner.